• Skip to primary navigation

 Serving Suggestions

-• As an appetizer served with tortilla chips.
+• As an appetizer or snack served with salted tortilla chips.

 • In sandwiches and wraps.